Discover more from The Retroist

 1. Thomas Magnum from Magnum PI

 I make no attempt to hide my love for Magnum PI.
 Week after week, it is entertaining in ways that you will never expect.
-In a month’s worth of shows, you could have Magnum traveling to Southeast Asia to try and rescue a POW; have a retelling of Pygmalion with a British punk rocker; and end with a creepy neo-gothic romance.
+In a month’s worth of shows, you could have Magnum traveling to Southeast Asia to try to rescue a POW; have a retelling of Pygmalion with a British punk rocker; and end with a creepy neo-gothic romance.

 All the while, Tom Selleck’s Magnum PI tackled each adventure in a predictable and very human off-beat style.
 I am very glad he was not able to play Indiana Jones.
 Magnum PI will always be the quintessential 1980s private investigator.